Jesus is a name like no other, because Jesus is a person like no other.

 In 1650 Mrs. Thomasen Head wrote in a little book called Evidences for Heaven, “Nothing but Christ could satisfy my restless soul” (page 35).
 On January 7, 1855, at New Park Street Chapel, Charles Spurgeon said, “The most excellent study for expanding the soul, is…Christ, and Him crucified…There is, in contemplating Christ, a balm for every wound.”
 Archibald Brown wrote of Spurgeon: “In his heart Jesus stood unapproached, unrivaled.
 He worshiped Him; he adored Him.” (dust cover, C H Spurgeon Autobiography: 1).
 Oswald Chambers wrote in My Utmost for His Highest, published in 1935, “[Jesus] is King of kings and Lord of lords from the day of His Ascension [to heaven] until now.”

 We dedicate this to the memory of Kathy’s dear brother, Brien, who died on January 17, 2015, and went to be with Jesus.
-He loved the Newsboys’ song, “We Believe,” presented at the beginning of this article.
+He loved the song by the Newsboys called “We Believe,” presented at the beginning of this article.
+Meet and listen to the Newsboys in the Movie God’s Not Dead.

 © James Unruh 2015 and beyond